 Here are the steps my family took to initially cut back on sugar -> Three Steps to Quitting Sugar

 Most recently we took it to the extreme and did a Whole3o which cuts out ALL sugar (and added sweeteners) -> How to Afford the Whole30 on a Budget

 But I totally understand how overwhelming it is to go from dessert every night to no sugar in the house at all.
 Same with most changes when it comes to real food eating when you’re used to eating food from a box.
-I started Real Food Reboot: 10 Day Clean Eating Challenge as a step by step process to help you through simple changes you can make to have a cleaner kitchen and a healthier lifestyle.
+I started an annual Real Food Reboot: 30-Day Clean Eating Challenge as a step by step process to help you through simple changes you can make to have a cleaner kitchen and a healthier lifestyle.
+We run the challenge every January, but you are more than welcome to join the online community any time of the year.
 You can find more about it RIGHT HERE!

 Watch How to Make Healthy Homemade Lemonade